psterzinger/MDYPL/README.md

 In each of the R scripts relying on parallel computation, `n_cores` (currently set to `10`) sets the number of cores to use.

-Computation in several of the R scripts relies on parallel computing, which is implemented through the `parallel` R package.
-The script will not work on Windows unless `n_cores <- 1` (which will lead in long compute times and is not recommended) or it is modified to use a different parallel back-end.
-All results should be reproducible in Unix-based systems (e.g. macOS and Linux).

 ## Details